 The Liaison Committee on Medical Education (LCME) accredits all medical schools in the U.S. and Canada every eight years.
 It is jointly sponsored by the Association of American Medical Colleges and the Council on Medical Education of the American Medical Association.

 Re-accreditation assures our stakeholders that our medical education program meets or exceeds nationally accepted standards of quality.
 As such, the Medical School aims to ensure it meets the standards of accreditation set by the LCME and to identify opportunities for program improvement.

-As you know the medical school has been in the process of undergoing our LCME accreditation review over the past two years.
-This process included a comprehensive self-study of the medical school, an independent student survey and culminated in a virtual site visit in July 2020.
+As you know the medical school has been in the process of addressing the 16 Findings that resulted from our July 2020 LCME Site Visit.
+This work included developing comprehensive action plans, surveying students, dedicating substantial resources, and a Limited Site Visit in May 2022.
 We want to thank all who participated and helped lead this work.